datts68/cert-issuer/docs/deploy_cert_issuer_on_ubuntu.md

 Activate the environment:

     source ./venv/bin/activate

+After you’re finished, deactivate the environment by running:
+    deactivate

 ### Install cert-issuer
 By default, cert-issuer issues to the Bitcoin blockchain.
 Run the default setup script if this is the mode you want: